jason-m/cloud-ddns/README.md

    - point your ddns client to http://ipaddress:port/aws/ZONEIDSTRING/
    - use your AWS client id for the username and client secret for the password

- - for Cloudflare( WIP )
+ - for Cloudflare
    - point your ddns client to http://ipaddress:port/cloudflare/
    - set username to your zone name (ie domain.com) and password to your API Token
+   - pairs nicely with cloudlfares tunneld to provide https termination and public accessibility